pandacase/pandacase/README.md

 ### Hi there 👋

-> I am currently working as a RD, so my github stop updating recently.
+> I am currently working for CapCut, so my github stopped updating recently.

 <!--
 **pandacase/pandacase** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.